Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Pontryagin's Maximum Principle and Its Application to Merton's Problem

-In classical Pontryagin’s Maximum Principle (PMP) theory, the adjoint variables \(\lambda_t^*\) and \(Z_t^*\) naturally emerge from the forward-backward SDE (FBSDE) system associated with the \emph{optimal} policy that maximizes the Hamiltonian.
-However, one can \emph{extend} the definition of these adjoint processes to \emph{suboptimal} policies as well.
-This extended notion is often called the \emph{policy-fixed} adjoint, because the policy is treated as given (hence, “fixed”) rather than being chosen to maximize \(\mathcal{H}\) in each infinitesimal step.
+In classical PMP theory, the adjoint processes $\lambda_{t}^{*}$ and $Z_{t}^{*}$ naturally emerge from the FBSDE system associated with the optimal policy that maximizes the Hamiltonian.
+However, one can extend these adjoint processes to suboptimal policies as well.
+This extended notion is often called the policy-fixed adjoint, because the policy is treated as given (hence, fixed) rather than being chosen to maximize $\mathcal{H}$ in each infinitesimal step.